cartesi/explorer/README.md

 That is as follows:

 -   Combined tag name `v` + SemVer format **tag** (e.g. v3.4.0) to pinpoint repository state on a given production release.
--   A different **tag** format for rollups, i.e. `rollups@0.9.0`, is used to initiate the process of releasing docker images with specific versions that match the versioning other rollups projects are using for unison sake.

-> The process initiated for rollups docker image generation is a [GitHub Action](./.github/workflows/docker-rollups.yml)

 ## Turborepo Useful Links